mrphil2105/BachelorProject/README.md

 Then, generate a key pair for the Programme Committee:

 ```
-cd ProgramCommitee
+cd ProgramCommittee
 dotnet run --generate-keypair
 ```

 Save the base64 for the private and public key.
-The private key is required in the `ProgramCommitee` application and the public key is required in the `UserApp` application.
+The private key is required in the `ProgramCommittee` application and the public key is required in the `UserApp` application.

 # Execute

-## ProgramCommitee
+## ProgramCommittee

 ```
-cd ProgramCommitee
+cd ProgramCommittee
 APACHI_PC_PRIVATE_KEY=<replace-with-generated-private-key-base64> APACHI_LOG_DATABASE_CONNECTION="Host=localhost;Username=postgres;Database=apachi-log-db" APACHI_APP_DATABASE_FILE="App.db" dotnet run
 ```